 The Nuffield Department of Primary Care Health Sciences at the University of Oxford is a well-established department conducting high impact multi-disciplinary research.
 This was recognised by the recent Research Excellence Framework, where Oxford was ranked top for the quality of our research, its infrastructure, and the impact we make on the world.
-We are able to do this because we are well supported by genuinely helpful research infrastructure and have an excellent training programme for doctoral and post-doctoral scientists.
+We are able to do this because we are well supported by genuinely helpful research infrastructure and have an excellent training programme for doctoral.
 This inter-disciplinary department is home to clinicians, clinical epidemiologist, medical statisticians, social scientists and psychologists, working collaboratively on programmes to improve health and healthcare.
-We have several fully funded studentships available to start in October 2016 in addition to the SPCR studentship.
-In addition, we are open to applications for people wishing to take up an SPCR post-doctoral fellowship and GP career progression fellowship.
-Being a large department means we work hard at being a friendly one and are confident that we succeed.
-We also ensure our department has progressive employment policies that value the careers of all our team and we are proud that we hold an Athena Swan silver award and are working towards gold.
+We have a number of fully funded studentships available to start in October 2016.

-We aim to develop the careers of our doctoral students, our post-doctoral scientists, and our clinician scientists and to provide opportunities to form productive collaborations and develop high level content and methodological expertise, which will enable all our team to grow their careers as postdoctoral scientists in applied health research.
+We aim to develop the careers of our doctoral students and to provide opportunities to form productive collaborations and develop high level content and methodological expertise, which will enable students to grow their careers as postdoctoral scientists in applied health research.
 The themes of our research include: